-This area is designed primarily for clinicians and other health care professionals who wish to develop the quantitative and analytic skills needed for clinical research.
+This area is designed primarily for clinicians who wish to develop the quantitative skills needed for clinical research.

 Students take core courses in epidemiology and biostatistics to develop basic skills in study design and analysis that will allow them to examine clinical questions related to the diagnosis and treatment of disease.
-Additional courses in epidemiology and courses offered by other departments address related topics such as health status and quality-of-life measurement, decision analysis, cost-effectiveness analysis, health services research, and quality improvement of health care.
+Additional courses in epidemiology and courses offered by other departments address related topics of potential interest, such as health status and quality-of-life measurement, decision analysis, costeffectiveness analysis, health services research, and quality improvement of health care.

-While the appropriate content for this area may be covered by taking courses offered during the regular academic year (fall and spring semesters), requirements for the 40-credit SM degree in epidemiology may also be partially fulfilled by taking the summer courses offered through the Summer Program in Clinical Effectiveness.
-Students begin their program by taking a core set of clinical effectiveness courses during an initial summer period.
-They complete the SM program by taking advanced courses during the regular academic year and, if desired, during a second summer period.
+While the appropriate content for this area may be covered by taking courses offered during the regular academic year (fall and spring semesters), requirements for the 40credit SM degree in epidemiology may also be partially fulfilled by taking the summer courses offered through the Summer Program in Clinical Effectiveness.
+Under this schedule, students begin their program by taking a core set of clinical effectiveness courses during an initial summer period and complete the SM program by taking advanced courses during the regular academic year and, if desired, during a second summer period.

-Alternatively, clinical effectiveness students who only take courses during two summer periods can satisfy the requirements for the SM degree by completing a supervised research project.
+Alternatively, clinical effectiveness students who only take courses during two summer periods can satisfy the requirements for the 40-credit SM degree by completing a supervised research project.
 The content of this project typically entails the design and implementation of a clinical study, the analysis of the resulting data, and the creation of a manuscript of quality suitable for publication.

 An outline for this project must be submitted at time of application.